Terms & Conditions of Business

 The instructing solicitor’s firm/organisation and cpm21 each agree not to disclose any confidential information provided by the other party during the term of any retainer or at any time thereafter, to any third party save where the law requires.

-In agreeing to these terms and conditions, the client firm hereby consents to the engagement of sub-processors.
-A list will be provided at the point of engagement.
+In agreeing to these terms and conditions, the client firm hereby consents to the engagement of sub-processors listed in Appendix 2

 Data Protection and Privacy